replikativ/kabel/README.md

 ![Example pub-sub architecture of replikativ](./peering.png)

-There is a pair of channels for each connection, but at the core the peer has `pub-sub` architecture.
-Besides using some middleware specific shared memory like a database you can more transparently pass messages to other clients and middlewares through this pub-sub core or subscribe to specific messages types on it.
+There is a pair of channels for each connection, but at the core the peer has a `pub-sub` architecture.
+Besides using some middleware specific shared memory like a database you can more transparently pass messages to other clients and middlewares through this pub-sub core or subscribe to specific message types on it.
 It uses the pub-sub semantics of `core.async`:

 ~~~ clojure